 - Using an FCA registered broker, such as Reassured, can save you time and money

 - Taking out life insurance whilst young can significantly reduce the cost

 - Adopting a healthy lifestyle/stopping smoking can reduce premiums

 - Losing weight could avoid your premiums being loaded due to an increased medical risk

 - Ensure you only take out the level of cover you require

 - Consider taking out joint life insurance (one monthly premium)

-- Ensure the type of policy you choose best meets your needs (be smart)
+- Ensure the type of policy you choose best meets your needs

 - Paying your premiums annually can result in a decent saving